thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

     - Along with the protobug generated code, a java AppConstants class is also packaged in the jar and used in client and server module.

 - grpc-server module:
     - The server uses H2 database to store the order state.
 The H2 database is configured to store the state in file once the application starts the file will be created under `data` folder of the project root.
 The database schema and ddl script with sample data is placed under the `resource` folder.
 When the application starts the sample data can be used for testing the server response.
-The database script is idompotent, so the application be restarted multiple times.
+The database script is idempotent, so the application be restarted multiple times.
     - The server starts in default gRPC port 9090.
 The H2 console can be enabled and UI can be accessed in 8080 port.
-    - The DTO layer under the `com.spring.grpc.dto` defines the entity for order and status, it aslo includes simple builder pattern for easy usage.
+    - The DTO layer under the `com.spring.grpc.dto` defines the entity for order and status, it also includes simple builder pattern for easy usage.
-    - The `OrderHandler` component class has the necessary service to access the database and it is used in the service impmentation.
+    - The `OrderHandler` component class has the necessary service to access the database and it is used in the service implementation.
     - The generated stub service code is implemented in `com.spring.grpc.service.OrderService`.
 Since this class is annotated with `@GrpcService` this service will be registered to the Spring context by Spring auto-configuration on startup.
 The service defined in the protobuf is generated as stub and the method is override in the service like in below code snippet.

      ```java